-We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our report dated February 14, 2003 relating to the financial statements, which appears in SIGA Technologies, Inc.'s Annual Report on Form 10-KSB for the year ended December 31, 2002.
-We also consent to the references to us under the heading "Experts" in such Registration Statement.
+We hereby consent to the incorporation by reference in this Amendment No. 1 to Form S-3 of our report dated February 17, 2004 relating to the financial statements, which appears in SIGA Technologies, Inc.'s Annual Report on Form 10-KSB for the year ended December 31, 2003.
+We also consent to the incorporation by reference in this Amendment No. 1 to Form S-3 of our report dated July 17, 2003 relating to the financial statements of Plexus Vaccine Inc., which appears in Amendment No. 1 to the Current Report on Form 8-K of SIGA Technologies, Inc., dated May 23, 2003 (filed on July 22, 2003).
+We also consent to the reference to us under the heading "Experts" in this Amendment No. 1 to Form S-3.